Michael Ferreira

-Michael Ferreira (born 1 October 1938 in Bombay [now Mumbai]), nicknamed "the Bombay Tiger", is notable amateur player of English billiards from India, and a three-time Amateur World Champion.
+Michael Ferreira (born 1 October 1938 in Bombay [now Mumbai]), nicknamed "the Bombay Tiger", is an Indian amateur player of English billiards, and a three-time Amateur World Champion.
 He participated in the Indian National Billiards Championship in 1960 for the first time, and in 1964 represented India in the World Amateur Billiards Championship (WABC) held in New Zealand, where he progressed to the semi-finals.
 In 1977, he won his first World Amateur Billiards Champion title and followed it up with the World Open Billiards Championship title in the same year.
 He has two other WABC titles.
 In 1978 he became the first amateur to break the barrier of 1,000 points, in the billiards national championships, and created a new amateur world record by scoring 1,149 points.

 Early life

 Ferreira studied in St. Joseph's School, Darjeeling, where he became interested in playing billiards.
 He was able to sustain his interest in the game during his college days in St. Xavier's College and the Government Law College in Mumbai.